h3xar0n/my_security_plus/README.md

 #### Kerberos
 * Kerberos is a key distribution center (KDC) and provides keys with certain time limits.
 * If the network time proctocol (NTP) is not working correctly, Kerberos will be affected.
+* Kerberos will not reduce the number of passwords that must be remembered.
 #### TACACS+
 #### CHAP
 #### PAP